ryteclick/ryteclick/README.md

 - 👋 Hi, I’m @ryteclick
-- 👀 I’m interested in brypto
+- 👀 I’m interested in: brypto
-- 🌱 I’m currently learning astrology
+- 🌱 I’m currently learning: astrology
-- 💞️ I’m looking to collaborate on shite
+- 💞️ I’m looking to collaborate on: shite
-- 📫 How to reach me discord or twatter
+- 📫 How to reach me: discord or twatter
 - 😄 Pronouns: fuck off
 - ⚡ Fun fact: yes